aoao77/learngit/readme.txt

 Git is a distributed version control system.
-Git is free soft software.
+Git is free soft software distributed under GPL.